Sitemap

 Published in Optical Review, 2020

-A setup for measuring differential spectral responsivities of unifacial and bifacial solar cells under bias light conditions.
+We present a setup for measuring differential spectral responsivities of unifacial and bifacial solar cells under bias light conditions.

 Recommended citation: Kärhä, P., Baumgartner, H., Askola, J. et al. Measurement setup for differential spectral responsivity of solar cells.
 Opt Rev 27, 195–204 (2020).